jassol/AsyncAlgos2004Cohort/README.md

 **T: Test** Walk through your wonderful examples from Step "E" of REACTO.
 Maybe your code works for regular inputs but not edge cases.
 Act as a debugger and walk through your code to find any logic issues that may break your code.

-**O:** Optimize.
+**O: Optimize**.
 Talk about the optimization of your solution.
 Maybe you made a tradeoff on time and space.
 Explain that you understand this choice and why you made it.

 ## General Tips for a Smooth Mock Interview
 ### Interviewees (people solving the algorithm)